xshine-xm/customs_cvat_anno/README.md

 # customs_cvat_anno

-cvat annotation of customs data
+This is cvat annotation repository of customs data